In many states, including California, trusts are sometimes created with separate property by one spouse in contemplation of marriage, to …

 Continue reading “Right Of Reimbursement Survives Premarital Agreement And Quitclaim Deed”

-Here is what happened: Husband served in the United States Air Force for four years prior to marriage.
-Thereafter, he …
+Here is what happened: Husband served in the United States Air Force for four years before marriage.
+Thereafter, he began …

-California Family Code, section 2641 sets forth the conditions under which a spouse must reimburse the community for educational loan …
+California Family Code §2641 outlines the circumstances under which one spouse may be required to reimburse the community estate for …

 What you had before you got married is yours, not your spouse’s, not the community’s, yours.
 Sounds simple, right?
 If …